-The Strategic Factor Allocation Fund's investments in auction rate securities of closed-end funds are subject to the limitations prescribed by the Act.
-The Fund will indirectly bear its proportionate share of any management and other fees paid by such closed-end funds in addition to the advisory fees payable directly by the Fund.
+An underlying fund's investments in auction rate securities of closed-end funds are subject to the limitations prescribed by the Act.
+An underlying fund will indirectly bear its proportionate share of any management and other fees paid by such closed-end funds in addition to the advisory fees payable directly by the underlying funds.

 Other Types of Municipal Securities.
-Other types of Municipal Securities in which the Strategic Factor Allocation Fund may invest include municipal notes, tax-exempt commercial paper, pre-refunded municipal bonds, industrial development bonds, tender option bonds and insured municipal obligations.
+Other types of Municipal Securities in which certain underlying funds may invest include municipal notes, tax-exempt commercial paper, pre-refunded municipal bonds, industrial development bonds, tender option bonds and insured municipal obligations.

 Call Risk and Reinvestment Risk.
 Municipal Securities may include "call" provisions which permit the issuers of such securities, at any time or after a specified period, to redeem the securities prior to their stated maturity.
-In the event that Municipal Securities held in the Strategic Factor Allocation Fund's portfolio are called prior to the maturity, the Fund will be required to reinvest the proceeds on such securities at an earlier date and may be able to do so only at lower yields, thereby reducing the Fund's return on its portfolio securities.
+In the event that Municipal Securities held in an underlying fund's portfolio are called prior to the maturity, the underlying fund will be required to reinvest the proceeds on such securities at an earlier date and may be able to do so only at lower yields, thereby reducing the underlying fund's return on its portfolio securities.

-Options on Securities, Securities Indices and Foreign Currencies
+Options on Securities and Securities Indices and Foreign Currencies

-Writing Options.
+Writing and Purchasing Call and Put Options on Securities and Securities Indices.
 The Fund may write (sell) call and put options on any securities in which it may invest or any securities index consisting of securities in which it may invest.
 The Fund may write such options on securities that are listed on national domestic securities exchanges or foreign securities exchanges or traded in the over-the-counter market.
-A call option written by the Fund obligates the Fund to sell specified securities to the holder of the option at a specified price if the option is exercised at any time on or before the expiration date.
+A call option written by the Fund obligates that Fund to sell specified securities to the holder of the option at a specified price if the option is exercised on or before the expiration date.
 Depending upon the type of call option, the purchaser of a call option either (i) has the right to any appreciation in the value of the security over a fixed price (the "exercise price") on a certain date in the future (the "expiration date") or (ii) has the right to any appreciation in the value of the security over the exercise price at any time prior to the expiration of the option.
 If the purchaser exercises the option, the Fund pays the purchaser the difference between the price of the security and the exercise price of the option.
 The premium, the exercise price and the market value of the security determine the gain or loss realized by the Fund as the seller of the call option.
 The Fund can also repurchase the call option prior to the expiration date, ending its obligation.
-In this case, the cost of entering into closing purchase transactions will determine the gain or loss realized by the Fund.
-The Fund's purpose in writing call options is to realize greater income than would be realized on portfolio securities transactions alone.
-However, the Fund may forego the opportunity to profit from an increase in the market price of the underlying security.
+In this case, the cost of entering into closing purchase transactions will determine the gain or loss realized by the Fund may forego the opportunity to profit from an increase in the market price of the underlying security.

-A put option written by the Fund would obligate the Fund to purchase specified securities from the option holder at a specified price if, depending upon the type of put option, either (i) the option is exercised on or before the expiration date or (ii) the option is exercised on the expiration date.
+A put option written by the Fund obligates the Fund to purchase specified securities from the option holder at a specified price if, the option is exercised on or before the expiration date.